SK8 (programming language): Project Builder

 Project Builder was an environment for building visual development environments.
 It provided code editing, debugging, graphics and smart component library, runtime targeting support and a direct manipulation graphical interface builder system.
 A key element of the Builder system was the "Overviewer" panel, which held a categorized list of all of the objects in the currently opened project.
 These include libraries, user-created functions and methods, variables, and so forth.
 These could be examined and edited by double-clicking on them, or by clicking in an associated pop-up menu that appeared on the object when it was selected in the GUI builder.
-The Object Editor that appeared listed the object's "properties" (instance and class variables) in one pane, and it's "handlers" (methods) in another.
+The Object Editor that appeared listed the object's "properties" (instance and class variables) in one pane, and its "handlers" (methods) in another.

 The GUI builder included a drag-and-drop based system for constructing visual objects.
 SK8 did not have traditional "screens"; it used an invisible "Stage" object that served as the background for managing events and visual objects.
 One interesting aspect was that no windows, in the traditional sense, were needed or expected to display anything.
 In fact, any visual object could have window-like behavior (through its drag-and-drop and other smart properties).
 SK8 did, however, include a system for editing and programming complete menu bars, a feature that HyperCard lacked.
 Another oft-requested feature from HyperCard was a media editor, which allowed Macintosh resources to be moved in and out of the project.
 SK8 built this functionality into the IDE.
 Other components of the system included an online documentation system, lists of systemwide objects and commands, and the code editor and debugger windows.